hobby-kube/guide/README.md

   storage:
     useAllNodes: true
     useAllDevices: false
+    storeConfig:
+      databaseSizeMB: 1024
+      journalSizeMB: 1024
-    # Uncomment the following lines and replace it with the name of block device used for storage:
+    # Uncomment the following line and replace it with the name of block device used for storage:
-    # deviceFilter: vdb
+    #deviceFilter: vdb
-    # storeType: bluestore
-    #   databaseSizeMB: 1024
-    #   journalSizeMB: 1024
-    #
     # Uncomment the following lines when using a directory for storage:
-    # directories:
+    #directories:
-    # - path: /storage/data
+    #- path: /storage/data
-    # storeConfig:
-    #   storeType: filestore
-    #   databaseSizeMB: 1024
-    #   journalSizeMB: 1024
 ```

 As mentioned earlier, Rook is using [Ceph](https://ceph.com) under the hood.
 Run `apt-get install ceph-common` on each host to install the Ceph common utilities.
 Afterwards, apply the storage manifests in the following order: